Hunanbean-Collective/MakeHuman-Additions/faceshapes/readme.txt

 Any other options as you prefer.

-Use Papagayo-NG with my additions found in this git https://github.com/Hunanbean-Collective/Papagayo-NG-Additions prepare and export you .dat file
+Use Papagayo-NG with my additions found in this git https://github.com/Hunanbean-Collective/Papagayo-NG-Additions prepare and export you .dat file   Edit: My changes have been merged into papagayo-ng. no need to use the papagayo files from this repository.

 Import the Papagayo .dat file with https://github.com/iCEE-HAM/io_import_lipSync-blender2.8 plugin.
 Suggested settings of